makeabilitylab/physcomp/esp32/tone.md

 #### Demonstrating Tone32 tone durations

 To demonstrate using durations, we wrote [AnalogInputTone32.ino](https://github.com/makeabilitylab/arduino/blob/master/ESP32/Tone/AnalogInputTone32/AnalogInputTone32.ino), which walks up and down the C scale using an analog input (we used a potentiometer).
-When you "land" on a new note, we play the note's frequency for 500 ms.
+When you "land" on a new note, we play the note's frequency for 500 ms. We will use the same piezo buzzer + potentiometer circuit as before but with new code.

 Here's the whole code: